pingcap/docs-dm/en/task-configuration-file-full.md

 ## ******** Feature configuration set **********
 # The routing mapping rule set between the upstream and downstream tables.
 routes:
-  route-rule-1:                   # The name of the routing mapping rule
+  route-rule-1:                   # The name of the routing mapping rule.
-    schema-pattern: "test_*"      # The pattern of the upstream schema name, wildcard characters (*?) are supported
+    schema-pattern: "test_*"      # The pattern of the upstream schema name, wildcard characters (*?) are supported.
-    table-pattern: "t_*"          # The pattern of the upstream table name, wildcard characters (*?) are supported
+    table-pattern: "t_*"          # The pattern of the upstream table name, wildcard characters (*?) are supported.
-    target-schema: "test"         # The name of the downstream schema
+    target-schema: "test"         # The name of the downstream schema.
-    target-table: "t"             # The name of the downstream table
+    target-table: "t"             # The name of the downstream table.
   route-rule-2:
     schema-pattern: "test_*"
     target-schema: "test"

 # The binlog event filter rule set of the matched table of the upstream database instance.
 filters:
-  filter-rule-1:                                # The name of the filtering rule
+  filter-rule-1:                                # The name of the filtering rule.
-    schema-pattern: "test_*"                    # The pattern of the upstream schema name, wildcard characters (*?) are supported
+    schema-pattern: "test_*"                    # The pattern of the upstream schema name, wildcard characters (*?) are supported.
-    table-pattern: "t_*"                        # The pattern of the upstream schema name, wildcard characters (*?) are supported
+    table-pattern: "t_*"                        # The pattern of the upstream schema name, wildcard characters (*?) are supported.
-    events: ["truncate table", "drop table"]    # What event types to match
+    events: ["truncate table", "drop table"]    # What event types to match.
-    action: Ignore                              # Whether to replicate (Do) or ignore (Ignore) the binlog that matches the filtering rule
+    action: Ignore                              # Whether to replicate (Do) or ignore (Ignore) the binlog that matches the filtering rule.
   filter-rule-2:
     schema-pattern: "test_*"
     events: ["all dml"]